saintsantos/webapp_workshop_complete/README.md

 The way a RESTful architecture works is through the use of clients and servers.
 * The client makes an HTTP request to a server when it is looking to update its state.
 * Once the server receives the request, it processes that request and sends a response back to the server that contains the result of the request.
 * The client can then update itself according to the information that it receives from the server.
 Most of the time this data is sent in the form of JSON objects.
+(More on JSON [here](https://www.w3schools.com/js/js_json_intro.asp).)

 ### Both HTTP requests and SQL queries will be logged to the console by default